Why we measure this

-An important indicator of long-term forest productivity and sustainable forest management practices is the area of harvested forest land that is sufficiently regenerated according to a measurable standard.
+An important indicator of long-term forest productivity and sustainable forest management practices is the area of harvested forest land sufficiently regenerated according to a measurable standard.
 Forests that are regenerated successfully are essential to a long-term sustainable flow of wood products and ecosystem productivity.
+Successful regeneration of harvested areas is an important indicator of anticipated long-term forest productivity and sustainable forest management practices.

 What we are doing